The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 We endeavor to be flexible on dataset file formats and how they are organized.
 For text, we recommend formats like CSV, JSON, Parquet, ORC, AVRO.
 Supporting PDFs, where extraction will be necessary, can be difficult, but not impossible.

-> **NOTE:** Using Parquet has the benefit that [Hugging Face Croissant](https://huggingface.co/docs/dataset-viewer/en/croissant) can be used to automatically extract some metadata.
-The [`mlcroissant` library](https://huggingface.co/docs/dataset-viewer/en/mlcroissant) supports loading a dataset using the Croissant metadata.
+> **NOTE:** Using Parquet has the benefit that [MLCommons Croissant](https://github.com/mlcommons/croissant){:target="mlc-croissant"} can be used to automatically extract some metadata.
+See [this Hugging Face page](https://huggingface.co/docs/dataset-viewer/en/croissant){:target="hf-croissant"} and the [`mlcroissant` library](https://huggingface.co/docs/dataset-viewer/en/mlcroissant){:target="mlc-lib"}, which supports loading a dataset using the Croissant metadata.

 <a name="diverse-datasets"></a>
 ### Diverse Datasets Desired for Diverse AI Models and Applications